-- A 30-60-90 Day Plan was developed by the Court DMC Coordinator to focus DMC reduction efforts.
-This plan identifies responsibilities and establishes timelines for completion of activities - A 30 Day Update on the above plan was submitted along with documentation of the work - Many programs are offered to attempt to divert youth from the Court.
-These programs include the Law Enforcement Assessment Program (LEAP), SHAPE, the Juvenile Court Precinct Liaison Initiative (JCPL), and the School Based Probation Liaison (SBPL) - Data reporting and analysis in the Point of Contact reports has improved - Overall numbers progressing through the Juvenile Court system have been reduced at a number of levels. - Objective tools continue to be used at many stages of the system (DAT, YASI, GSG) - Both the Court and County DMC Coordinators will work jointly on the Strategic Plan to reduce DMC which was developed in 2013
+- Leadership taken by CAO Pam Skelton - Process and timelines established for review of policies at each decision point - Internal review of Graduated Sanctions Grid to simplify decisions and insure consistency - Internal assessment begun on many programs offered to attempt to divert youth from the Court.
+These programs include the Law Enforcement Assessment Program (LEAP), the Juvenile Court Precinct Liaison Initiative (JCPL), and the School Based Probation Liaison (SBPL) - Overall numbers progressing through the Juvenile Court system have been reduced at a number of levels. - Objective tools continue to be used at many stages of the system (DAT, YASI, GSG) - Greater staff engagement - Innovative suggestions being discussed such as the Preventative Contact Approach which could result in reductions in DMC and in youth progression through the justice system